 Yesterday, I showed you a pack of dried roots, barks and berries that I boiled with meat to make broth.
 Well, I didn’t make a soup dish with the broth.
 I parboiled sotanghon in the broth then stirred the softened noodles with sautéed pork and vegetables.
 Oh, my goodness!
 The flavors and aroma are just tantalizing.

-If you don’t have the ingredients for making ginseng soup, you can use good quality broth, preferably homemade, whether chicken, pork, beef or fish based.
-If you don’t like pork, substitute chicken or shrimps.
+If you don’t have the ingredients for making ginseng soup, you can use good quality broth, preferably homemade, whether chicken, pork, beef or, if you prefer seafood, fish or shrimp.
+Your choice of broth should, ideally, match your choice of meat that go with the noodles.
 The important thing, really, is to allow the noodles to soften in broth, absorbing all its flavors.

-- 200 to 250 g. of dried sotanghon (I recommend the Long Kow brand)
+- 200 to 250 grams sotanghon I recommend the Long Kow brand

 - patis (fish sauce) or salt and pepper, if the pork and soup unseasoned

 - Pour the strained ginseng soup in a pan.
 Add the noodles.
 Bring to the boil then turn off the heat.
 Leave to soak for at least 10 minutes.
 Test a noodle, if not cooked enough, pour in half a cup of hot broth into the pan and continue soaking.

 - While the noodles soak, prepare the rest of the ingredients.

 - Peel and finely slice the shallots.